TechNerd2009/Shankar-Reel-Quest-Game/README.md

 ## 🌟 Credits

-**Created using Claude 3.7 Sonnet with Windsurf, utilizes Pygame, and developed with passion, and a love for simple to play games!**
+**Created using Pygame and developed with passion and a love for simple-to-play games!**

 🛠 Built with **Python3 & Pygame**  |  ✨ Inspired by the beauty of the sea!